howtographql/howtographql/content/backend/typescript-apollo/5-connecting-server-and-database.md

 </Instruction>

 You're following a fairly standard TypeScript workflow here of defining a `type` or `interface` and then creating the object.
-Let's understand the numbered comments:
+Let's go through the numbered comments:

-1. First you have defined the `context` interface, which specifies what objects will be attached to the `context` object.
+1. First you have defined the `Context` interface, which specifies what objects will be attached to the `context` object.
 Right now it's just an instance of `PrismaClient`, but this can change as the project grows.

-2. You're exporting the `context` object, so that it can be used in your GraphQL server.
+2. You're exporting the `context` object, so that it can be imported and used by the GraphQL server.

-Now, you will configure Nexus to know the type of our GraphQL context by adjusting the configuration of the makeSchema in our `src/schema.ts.`
+Now, you will configure Nexus to know the type of your GraphQL context by adjusting the configuration of `makeSchema` in `src/schema.ts.`

 <Instruction>

-In `src` add a new `contextType` object to the `makeSchema` function call.
+In `src/schema.ts` add a new `contextType` object to the `makeSchema` function call:

 ```typescript{7-9}(path=".../hackernews-typescript/src/schema.ts")
 export const schema = makeSchema({